nnirror/wax/README.md

 ## phasor
 Generates a phasor between 0 and 1, oscillating at `frequency (hz)`.

+## pitchshift
+Applies a time-domain pitch shift effect of `shift amount` to `signal in`.
+The `signal out 1` and `signal out 2` outlets both return unique signals that have different phase rotations of the input signal. `signal out 1` contains phase rotations at 0 and 180 degrees, and `signal out 2` contains phase rotations at 90 and 270 degrees.

 ## random
 Returns a random number between 0 and `maximum`, every time `trigger` goes above 0.5.